projectcalico/calico/docs/Orchestrators.md

      -  Bring up one instance of the `calico-node` service on each Docker compute host in the cluster.
 This is also accomplished using `calicoctl`
  2. Redirect Docker Remote API requests to `calico-node`.
     - `calico-node` exposes the Docker Remote API on port 2377, using [Powerstrip][] to trap the container create/start/stop/destroy events and program the network.
-    - Pass an enviroment variable `CALICO_IP` with the desired container IP address during creation of the container.  _You may not specify the `--net` parameter as Calico will overwrite this._
+    - Pass an environment variable `CALICO_IP` with the desired container IP address during creation of the container.  _You may not specify the `--net` parameter as Calico will overwrite this._
 3. After creating the container, configure profiles and Access Control Lists (ACLs) for the container by writing to the `/calico/policy/` keyspace in the etcd cluster.

 [Powerstrip]: https://github.com/clusterhq/powerstrip